Vamsi0069/Interview-Question/AWS/AWS interview questions.md

 #### What is Elastic Beanstalk?

 Elastic Beanstalk is a PaaS offering that deploys applications (Java, Python, .NET, etc.) automatically with provisioning of EC2, ALB, Auto Scaling, and monitoring.

+#### What is AWS Session Manager?

+A service under AWS Systems Manager that allows secure shell-less access to EC2 instances.

+* No need for SSH or key pairs
+* Logs sessions to CloudWatch or S3
+* Ideal for secure, auditable access